 This week, HMRC shared research carried out on over 1000 businesses during late 2018.
 The questions were all focused on their awareness of the Corporate Criminal Offences (CCO) that were part of the Criminal Finances Act 2017.

-CCO was introduced 18 months ago and designed to drive a “behavioural shift among companies and partnerships to take an active and increased responsibility for preventing the facilitation of tax evasion”.
+CCO was designed to drive a “behavioural shift among companies and partnerships to take an active and increased responsibility for preventing the facilitation of tax evasion”.
 The objective of this research was to examine the extent to which this has been successful.

 Further insight how the BDO Tax Risk team can support you, are found below: